mattbros/Braille-to-speech-conversion-mattt/README.md

 3.  **Use the application:**

     * The application will process the image and output the recognized Braille text.
-The exact way to provide the image will depend on how you've set up the app (e.g., a command-line argument, a web interface).
+The exact way to provide the image (upload or capture) will depend on how you've set up the app (e.g., a command-line argument, a web interface).
 See the `app.py` file for specific usage details.

 ## Code Description

 Key files and their roles:

 * `app.py`: This is the main application file.
-It handles image input, calls the OBR processing functions, and outputs the recognized text.
+It handles image input (upload and capture), calls the OBR processing functions, and outputs the recognized text.
 It likely uses Flask for handling web requests.
 * `OBR/SegmentationEngine.py`: This file contains the `SegmentationEngine` class, which is responsible for segmenting the Braille dots from the image.
 * `OBR/BrailleImage.py`: This file contains the `BrailleImage` class, which handles image loading, preprocessing (including perspective correction), and provides access to image data.
 * `OBR/BrailleCharacter.py`: This file contains the `BrailleCharacter` class, which represents a single Braille character and its properties (dot coordinates, bounding box, etc.).